What is CDP (Cisco Discovery Protocol)? | How Does It Work?

 What is the CDP Protocol in Cisco Networking?

 CDP protocol belongs to Cisco and operates in the data link layer.
-Cisco devices have this feature enabled by default, which is helpful for administrators.
+Cisco gear has this feature from the start, which is suitable for managers.
 As a result, they can get the network’s topology effectively.

 CDP’s default enablement might cause security issues, so consider turning it off.
 The CLI prompt achieves this using the “no cdp run” command.